Unmar0/unmar0/README.md

 ### 🛠️ About Me

 - 👨‍💻 I’m Hamza Kara Bala, a **Software Engineer** with 4+ years of experience in **full-stack development**.
-- ⚙️ Proficient in **JavaScript, React, Express.js, MySQL, MongoDB, OCR & AI technologies, and AWS**.
+- ⚙️ Proficient in **JavaScript, React, Express.js, MySQL, MongoDB, Firebase, Flutter, Dart, OCR & AI technologies, and AWS**.
 - 🔧 Passionate about **building AI-driven solutions** and working on innovative projects.
 - 🚀 Open to **collaborating on open-source** and exciting software projects.
 - 💼 Dedicated to **solving complex problems** and continuous learning.